slipwayhq/slipway_docs/docs/guides/component-registries.md

 Slipway has been designed to make it as simple as possible to host your own Component registries, either on the local file system or with a simple HTTP server.

-When running [`slipway run`](/docs/basics/running-rigs) you can pass in zero or more `--registry-url` arguments to include additional paths or URLs to search for Components.
+When running [`slipway run`](/docs/basics/running-rigs) you can pass in zero or more `--registry` arguments to include additional paths or URLs to search for Components.

 The `registry_urls` field in the `slipway_serve.json` file serves the same purpose when running [`slipway serve`](/docs/basics/serving-rigs).